-OPERATING REVENUES AND EXPENSES
+OPERATING AND NON-OPERATING REVENUES AND EXPENSES

 The Plant distinguishes operating revenues and expenses from non-operating.
 Operating revenues result from charges to customers for electricity and related services.
 Operating expenses include the cost of operations, maintenance, sales and service, administrative expenses and depreciation.
-All revenues and expenses not meeting this definition are reported as other income and expenses.
+All revenues and expenses not meeting these definitions are reported as non-operating income and expenses.